DDohyeon2941/An-efficient-method-to-determine-sample-size-in-oversampling-based-on-classification-complexity-for-/README.md

 Feature-based measures assess the discriminative power of individual features in distinguishing between classes.

-- **F1 (Maximum Fisher's Discriminant Ratio)**:
+- ### **F1 (Maximum Fisher's Discriminant Ratio)**

 **Original Definition**:
 F1 measures the ability of features to separate two classes based on their means and variances.
-It evaluates how distinct the classes are along each feature dimension, with a higher F1 value indicating better separation.
+A **higher F1** value in this context indicates **greater difficulty in separating** the two classes, meaning the classes have more overlap and are harder to distinguish, suggesting worse performance.

 **Modification**:
-  The F1 measure now specifically focuses on features where the separability between the minority and majority classes is lower.
-This helps ensure attention is given to regions of the feature space where the minority class struggles the most, guiding synthetic sample generation where it’s most needed.
+The F1 measure now specifically focuses on features where the separability between the minority and majority classes is lower (i.e., higher complexity).
+This helps ensure that attention is given to regions of the feature space where the minority class struggles the most, guiding synthetic sample generation to where it’s most needed.
 - **F2 (Class Overlap Measure)**:

   **Original Definition**: